timm/tested/README.md

 TESTED assumes that the best way to test "it" is to watch someone else (specifically, stakeholders [^stake]) try to break "it".
-TESTED tools like people  exploring more and fixing more via fewer samples to the system.
+TESTED lets  people  explore more and fix more (but  sampling less around a system).

 TESTED is not a pretty GUI.
 Rather, it is a programming toolkit that shows that these kinds of tools are (very) simple to build.